Integrability and the spectrum of two-dimensional fishnet CFT: Derivation of the Asymptotic Bethe Ansatz

 \paragraph{Fixing the constant in the momentum carrying Bethe equation.} Finally, in order to fix the unknown proportionality coefficient in \eq{eq:QpRes1} we use the ratio \eq{Qplocal}.
 For that we need to evaluate ${\mathbb Q}_+$ at $i/4$.
 Luckily, that is a lot easier to do as we can neglect the term with $c$, as it is now suppressed by wrapping, and evaluate the $q$ functions using known ABA expressions for $q_{1}^{\uparrow/\downarrow}$, e.g. \eq{eq:q1ABAUp} and \eq{eq:q1ABA} to obtain immediately \beq {\mathbb Q}_+(\tfrac i4) \propto {\bf q}_1^\downarrow(\tfrac i4) \dot {\bf q}_1^\uparrow(\tfrac i4) = \mathcal{Q}\left(\tfrac{i}{4}\right) \dot{\mathcal{Q}}\left(\tfrac{i}{4}\right) \prod_{k=1}^{M}\frac{\Gamma \left(-i u_k+\frac{1}{4}\right) }{\Gamma \left(i u_k+\frac{3}{4}\right)}\,. \eeq Then combining with \eqref{eq:QpRes1}, we get the only missing relation, connecting the constant ${\cal C}$ from \eq{calC} with the coupling $\xi$

 We now put together all the equations obtained so far.
 We find

 where we have used notation

 This completes our derivation of the Asymptotic Bethe Ansatz for 2D bi-scalar fishnet theory.
 We collected the final results in \eqref{eq:BetheAux}, \eqref{eq:BetheMiddle} and \eqref{eq:BetheAuxDot}.
-In the case ${\cal Q}=1$ it reduces to a result of \cite{Basso:2019xay} derived with a very different method, using the S-matrix.
+In the case ${\cal Q}=1$ it reduces to a result of \cite{Basso:2019xay} derived with a very different method.

 \paragraph{Cyclicity condition.} In the fishnet CFT local operators obey the cyclicity condition, originating from the fact that these are build out of fundamental fields under a trace.
 This implies that the shift operator $U=1$, whereas for the general states in the spin chain one has a weaker requirement $U^J=1$.
 In order to find this condition we use the second equation from \eq{Qplocal}.